SuperpowersCorp/longboye/README.md

 - making a temporary backup of the file in the same directory as the original
 - writing the new content to a temporary file in the same directory
-- verifying the new content in the temporary file
 - atomically swapping the temporary file into place
-- verifying the new content in place
 - deleting the backup file

 This provides a high degree of safety.
-Of course cosmic rays do flip bits occasionally, so if somehow Longboye detects any problems or crashes at any point, you can find the original contents of the file in the temporary `.lbak` file in the same directory.
+Of course cosmic rays do flip bits occasionally, so if somehow Longboye detects any problems or crashes at any point, you can find the original contents of the file in the temporary `.longboye.bak` file in the same directory.

 ## TODOs